 There were simply too many emergency services people to thank, too many wildland firefighters to thank, and too many everyday citizens to thank on an individual basis.
 The best I can do is to post this letter in the Idaho Statesman and hope that everyone knows how much your participation was appreciated, not only by the families of these two brave men, but also by all of the other emergency services personnel, wildland firefighters and everyday citizens who know and appreciate the services of such fine men who die in the line of duty.

-Vicki Minor, Executive Director, Wildland Firefighter Foundation.
+Thank you all, Vicki Minor, Executive Director, Wildland Firefighter Foundation.

 Sister ship to Tanker 11; photo credit to Neptune Aviation Services, Inc